bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/PropertySets/Pset_GeophysicalSurveyCommon/Documentation.md

-Common properties for geophysical surveys
+Common properties for geophysical surveys.